okayarush/Pleiades/README.md

 ## `whoami`

-Pleiades is the official techno-cultural fest platform for **KLE Technological University, Hubballi** — built, architected, and shipped by a student team under real production constraints.
+Pleiades is the official techno-cultural fest platform for **KLE Technological University, Hubballi** — built, architected, and shipped under real production constraints.

 Not a demo.
 Not a hackathon prototype.
 A live system that handled thousands of concurrent users during active fest operations with zero downtime.